Whetu Fala – Ngā Rauru, Ngāti Maniapoto, Ngāti Maru ki Taranaki, Samoa, Rotuma.

 fala media owner Whetu Fala has produced, directed and edited, hundreds of hours of television, including drama, documentaries, reality series and short films in Aōtearoa New Zealand since getting her start at Television NZ in 1988.

 short films she has written include Haka & Siva, Hei Tiki and she directed Ruki’s Voice by Gabrielle Huria that was created and filmed entirely on Ngāi Tuāhuriri land outside of Christchurch, NZ.
+Her short films were selected for screenings in Pasifika Festival of the Performing Arts Rarotonga, Samoa and Kanaky.

 documentaries Whetu has produced and directed include Kōtahi Mano Kaika and Te Upoko ō te Ika Making Waves.
 Her work has screened in NZ cinemas, on NZ Television channels One, 2, TV3, Discovery Channel, SBS Australia, Can West Canada, Sweden and Māori Television.